blocknative/sdk/README.md

 #### transactionCallback parameter

-The function defined for the `transactionCallback` parameter will be called once for every status update for _every_ transaction that is associated with a watched address _or_ a watched transaction.
+The function defined for the `transactionCallback` parameter will be called once for every status update for _every_ transaction that is associated with this connection on a watched address _or_ a watched transaction.
 This is useful as a global handler for all transactions and status updates.
 The callback is called with the following object:

 ```javascript
 {